fabryq/.github/profile/README.md

 - **core** — kernel, standards, guardrails (the foundation)
 - **cli** — generator + enforcer (the “One Way” in practice)
 - **platform** — project/app scaffolding and bootstrap setup

+**Start here:** read the Core Guardrails, then use the CLI to scaffold your first app.

 ## Status
 Early stage.
 Hard rules.